 Audio 11.
 Church of San Sebastián

-This small chapel of the 17th Century is located in the Plaza of Spain.
+Next section of the audioguide, this small chapel of the 17th Century is located in the Plaza of Spain.
 A basilica with one nave, it is home of the image of Our Lady of Rosario del Campo, the patroness of Casares.

 The original sculpture, partly destroyed in the civil war, was of a dark mahogany-colored wood.
 The arms, as well as the child, were carved in the same piece of wood.
 The sculpture was possibly uncovered between the 11th and 12th centuries.
 Each May, the image is transferred to the chapel near the junction of the Genal and Guadiaro Rivers, in order to celebrate its pilgrimage.

 Audio 12.
 Church of the Convent of the Incarnation